jyotir07/Learining-web-dev/README.md

 # Learining-web-dev
-I am Learning web devlopment \n
+I am Learning web devlopment
-This is to keep track of my work /n so far I know Html Css and am working on Js </ br>
+This is to keep track of my work so far I know Html Css and am working on Js
 :)